Shiplight vs TestSprite: AI Testing Tools Compared

 Credits are consumed per test action (exploration, generation, execution), but TestSprite doesn't publish per-action costs.
 Teams running tests frequently in CI/CD report credits burning faster than expected.

 Shiplight Plugin is free — no account needed.
 AI coding agents can start verifying and generating tests immediately.
 Platform pricing (Shiplight Cloud, dashboards, scheduled runs) requires contacting sales.
 Enterprise includes SOC 2 Type II, VPC deployment, RBAC, and 99.99% SLA.
+The trade-off: TestSprite wins on pricing transparency with published tiers.
+Shiplight's free Plugin is a strong entry point, but platform pricing requires a conversation.

 | Feature | Shiplight | TestSprite |